Samuel Gibbs French: Postbellum life

 He surrendered near Mobile, Alabama and in April, 1865, French was paroled at Columbus, Georgia.
 His service in both the Mexican-American War and the Civil War resulted in his participation in thirty-five combat engagements.
 He returned to his plantation in Mississippi and worked for several years as Mississippi State levee commissioner.
 He lived for a year in Woodbury, New Jersey when he worked as president of a railroad company.
 He lived in Columbus, Georgia for several years and moved to Winter Park, Florida in 1881 after investing in orange groves.
 In 1895, he moved to Pensacola, Florida to live near his daughter.

 In 1898, at the age of 79, he volunteered to serve in the Spanish-American War but his offer was refused by President William McKinley.

 In 1901, he published his memoirs, Two Wars.
 In his book, he criticized Governor John J. Pettus and Confederate generals William J. Hardee, Hood and Leonidas Polk.
 French placed the blame for the Civil War on the greed of the North.
 He believed that the North should have compensated Southern states for their slaves when slavery was abolished.
 He believed that one day, impartial historians would vindicate the South.

 French was married to his first wife, Eliza Matilda Roberts of Mississippi, on April 26, 1853.
 Together they had a daughter and a son who died in childbirth along with Eliza on June 13, 1857.
-French was married again to Mary Fontaine Abercrombie of Alabama on 12 January 1865 but she too died, on 16 May 1900 at Atlanta, Georgia.
+French was married again to Mary Fontaine Abercrombie of Alabama on 12 January 1865; she died on 16 May 1900 at Atlanta, Georgia.
 Together they had three children.

 Death and legacy

 French died in Florala, Alabama on April 20, 1910 while visiting his son and was interred at St. John's Cemetery in Pensacola.
 For the burial, his body was wrapped in both the American and the Confederate flags.
 His family placed a cenotaph for him in the family plot in Laurel Hill Cemetery in Philadelphia, Pennsylvania.

-During the Civil War, Fort French near Wilmington, North Carolina and Camp French near Quantico, Virginia were named in his honor.
+During the Civil War, Fort French near Wilmington, North Carolina, and Camp French near Quantico, Virginia, were named in his honor.

 During World War II, the Liberty ship SS Samuel G. French was built in Panama City, Florida, and named in his honor.

 There is a bust and marker of French in the National Military Park, Vicksburg, Mississippi.